-Even with the receding of the pandemic, we are faced with numerous public health threats, some more recent such as monkeypox and polio, and others that are long-standing.
+Even with the pandemic receding, we are faced with numerous public health threats, some more recent such as MPox and polio, and others that are long-standing.
 With the demands on our healthcare system growing with an aging population and an increasing number of patients with co-morbid conditions, we must take steps to ensure that we have a physician workforce ready to meet the healthcare demands of our population.
-This includes reducing the excessive administrative, non-patient care delivery demands that were already driving physician burnout prior to the onset of the pandemic, as well as refraining from enacting well-intended, but often misguided, legislation that adds additional unnecessary administrative burdens and requirements.
+This includes reducing the excessive administrative, non-patient care delivery demands that were already driving physician burnout prior to the onset of the pandemic, as well as refraining from enacting well-intended, but often misguided, legislation that adds unnecessary administrative burdens and requirements.